walgt/nlp-project/README.md

 # vidal-drugs-extractor
-# Extract drugs informations from a medical courpus
+Extract drugs informations from a medical courpus.
 This contains the name of the medicine, dosage (size and frequency of a dose of the medicine), and how each dose should be administered.

 ##### For example :